Use correct http status codes

 curl -v http://demo.redmine.org/issues.xxx -> 406 + exception ActionController::UnknownFormat expected (with patch) -> 406 no exception

 3/ csrf protection - useful to avoid exceptions because of site-scanner bots

-#2 Updated by Pavel Rosický about 1 month ago
+#2 Updated by Pavel Rosický 2 months ago

 - File api_test.rb.patch added